marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2022-11-24-Azure Cognitive Services.md

 ![new translator](https://github.com/marc-hadjeje/marc-hadjeje.github.io/blob/main/assets/images/content%20custom%20dictionnary.jpg?raw=true)

--	Train model with your dictionary document set, you will find informations with the number for sentences,It can take a couple of time to train a new model.
+-	Train model with your dictionary document set, you will find some information with the number for sentences,It can take a couple of times to train a new model.

  ![traim model translator](https://github.com/marc-hadjeje/marc-hadjeje.github.io/blob/main/assets/images/train_model.jpg?raw=true)